-- f.
-Information regarding any provision in the University code of conduct that prohibits knowing making false statements or submitting false information during the grievance process. - g.
-Additional allegations about the Complainant or Respondent that were not included in the initial notice. - 14.
-The Title IX Coordinator will meet with the Respondent following the filing of a Formal Complaint, or if Supportive Measures would be available and beneficial to the potential Respondent.
+- 14. The Title IX Coordinator will meet with the Respondent following the filing of a Formal Complaint, or if Supportive Measures would be available and beneficial to the potential Respondent.
 Upon meeting with the Respondent, the Title IX Coordinator responsible for overseeing the case will: - a.
 Review and explain the allegations included in the notice. - b.
 Offer and determine appropriate Supportive Measures, individualized to consider the wishes and needs of the Respondent.
-The Respondent will be treated in a manner that is equitable and the Coordinator may not implement measures that are punitive or disciplinary in nature unless or until the respondent has been adjudicated responsible for the sexual harassment. - c.
-Explain and provide information on the process used by the University once a complaint has been filed, including the investigative, and formal grievance processes, as well as the availability of an informal resolution process.
+The Respondent will be treated in a manner that is equitable and the Coordinator may not implement measures that are punitive or disciplinary in nature unless or until the Respondent has been adjudicated responsible for the Sexual Harassment. - c.
+Explain and provide information on the process used by the University once a Formal Complaint has been filed, including the investigative, and formal resolution processes, as well as the availability of an informal resolution process.